South Africa survive to beat Pakistan

 But Nida Dar and Diana Baig kept them in it, only for Dar to crucially be run out for 55 in the 49th over.

-With 10 needed off the last, Shabnim Ismail brilliantly held Baig, and Pakistan were 217 all out.
+With 10 required off the last, Shabnim Ismail brilliantly held Baig, and Pakistan were 217 all out.

+The grandstand finale in Tauranga is one more superb conclusion at a tournament which has already seen West Indies pull off close wins against New Zealand and England, who themselves almost completed an audacious run-chase against Australia.

+It leaves South Africa with two victories from two matches before their meeting with winless England on Monday.